jfinancial/cheatsheets/js_frameworks/angular/Angular_Basics.md

   </pre>

 #### Component Architecture and Presentational Components
-- One important distinction with respect to components is container components and presentational components.
-These are sometimes often referred to as stateful and stateless components (or smart/dumb components).
-Smart/Container components may receive data from a service and then feed dumb/presentational components.
+- One important distinction with respect to components is **container components** and **presentational components**.
+(These are also referred to as stateful/stateless components or smart/dumb components).
+Smart/Container components may *receive data from a service* and then feed dumb/presentational components.
 - Data is flowed by events (and **event emitters**).
 Container components talk to the back end and the child presentational components are re-rendered.
 - To enforce separation of concerns we can divide up our application into **feature modules**.
-Here we create a feature module ([passenger-dashboard](https://github.com/UltimateAngular/angular-fundamentals-src/tree/master/16-container-component) module which lives in its own passenger-dashboard directory.
+Here we create a feature module ([passenger-dashboard](https://github.com/UltimateAngular/angular-fundamentals-src/tree/master/16-container-component)) which lives in its own `passenger-dashboard` directory.
 We then import this module into our `app.ts` imports and the `imports` array.
 We also have to export it or it will not be available.
-It's a good idea to put container compents into a subdirectory called `containers`
+(It's a good idea to put container compents into a subdirectory called `containers`.)
-- Note that `app.css` in top level `css` directory applies global styles but we usually use encapsulated styles (i.e. scoped to the component) for each component (and in this example we use passenger-dashboard.component.scss))
+- Note that `app.css` in top level `css` directory applies global styles but we usually use encapsulated styles (i.e. scoped to the component) for each component (and in this example we use `passenger-dashboard.component.scss`)

   <pre>
     import { NgModule } from '@angular/core';